micahstubbs/dropline-example-project/README.md

-an example project that uses the [webpack](https://webpack.github.io/) module bundler to load the [dropline](https://www.npmjs.com/package/dropline) module
+an attempt at a minimal example project that uses the [webpack](https://webpack.github.io/) module bundler to load the [dropline](https://www.npmjs.com/package/dropline) module

 ### Usage